-Coming to Terms With My Daughter’s Childhood Amnesia
+Coming to Terms With Everything My Daughter Won’t Remember

 We also know that culture can play a strong role in how parents speak to their children and, subsequently, how much children remember of their early days.
 In a 2009 study, Peterson, together with Qi Wang of Cornell University and Yubo Hou of Peking University, examined the role of early communication styles in how well children later remembered events, comparing Chinese and European Canadian children in their ability to recall very early memories.
 The Canadian children were consistently found to have both earlier and more memories than their Chinese counterparts, a finding that the authors attribute to cultural differences in how parents talk to their young children about the daily occurrences of their lives.
 “In our cultural background, we tend to talk about those events with children over and over,” Peterson says.
 “You are teaching the child that it’s a good thing to remember your past.”
 But in the less individualistic Chinese culture, “that’s not considered appropriate, because it places too much emphasis on the individual, as opposed to the child seeing themselves as part of a group.”

-And studies on Maori children have found that their first memories, on average, are earlier than any other culture studied than any other culture studied by as much as a year.
+Studies on Maori children have found that their first memories, on average, are earlier than any other culture studied than any other culture studied by as much as a year.
 The Maori people of New Zealand are known for their strong oral tradition and rich transmission of family history from one generation to the next; Maori mothers, while not significantly more elaborative than North American mothers, do place a greater emphasis on the order in which events happened, and how children felt about them.
 Giving this structure and personal meaning to memories may be what helps children hold on to them.

 And across cultures, we can borrow from these practices.
 Bauer explains, “What we think is happening in the case of the high elaborative style is, the child really is internalizing how you talk about the past, and is also […] developing a personal perspective,” Bauer explains.
 “And it’s more than correlational … you can actually teach parents to use this more high elaborative style, and the children will start to show these changes in autobiographical reports.
 It’s pretty powerful.”